-If I gave you the daily programs from my recent cruises on these two lines, you would see they are offering and doing all the same things on board.
+If I gave you the daily programmes from my recent cruises on Princess Cruises and Celebrity Cruises, you would see they are offering and doing all the same things on board.
 On the surface these two cruise lines appear to be interchangeable, with little to differentiate one from the other.

 However, one of these lines (Princess Cruises and Celebrity Cruises) is better than the other – as I’m going to show you.

 If I covered up the cruise line name on their daily programs, you would absolutely struggle to tell which was Princess Cruises and which was Celebrity Cruises.